msobanjo/courseware/topics/docker/modules/images/README.md

 `docker rmi java:8`

-### Renaming

-**Name** of the image effects where it will be uploaded and how it will be referenced, there are many reasons you might want to do this, the *docker tag* command effectively *renames* the *image*.

-This is an example of command signature:

-**docker tag <old-image>:<old-tag> <new-image>:<new-tag>**

-If you wanted to rename the Java 8 image and prepend it with your username then the command would look like:

-`docker tag java:8 apples1992/java:8`

 ## Tasks

 Try completing the following tasks, there will be solutions provided, although you might need to change some of the values to make them work for you.